h-be/acorn-docs/README.md

 Acorn is a way of organizing intended Goals and Outcomes in tree-like structures.
 You can think of it as a virtual whiteboard for collaborative planning.

-It could have many uses, and one that it has served is organizing the vision and work allocation of distributed teams of software developers.
+It could have many uses, and [one that it has served is organizing the vision and work allocation of distributed teams of software developers](https://github.com/h-be/acorn-docs/blob/master/vision/Acorn%20(or%20Squirrel).md).
 Other uses could be as a personal planning tool, for teams completely aside from software, or anything where linked/inter-related nodes in a structured form would be helpful.

 Prefer a video introduction?
 [SoA Lightning Talk](https://www.youtube.com/embed/-z47R9wN5SQ?start=53&end=650&autoplay=1)